robert-axelrod/youtube-view-bot/README.md

 YouTube Booster is a view bot software for almost free automatic increasing of views, likes, retention rate, subscriptions, etc. for YouTube videos.
 More info: https://youtube-booster.space/en/
 # The solution consists of 3 scripts
- - Script for profile generation
+ - Script for account profiles generation
- - Script for warp up of profiles
+ - Script for profiles farming
- - Booster script
+ - View bot script
 # Features
  - Emulation of views for videos and lives (from Google accounts and unauthorized generated profiles)
  - Likes